 You need people to know that they pay for the tour to walk with the nomads not to photograph nomads like a Safari, because it can very easily become that and we’ve seen that with many communities just ending up being photographed as a part of a personal project.
 I think you’ve got that balance so right.
 It’s very clear that you are coming to move with the community, you’re living with this community, you respect this community, and I didn’t take any pictures of them for quite a while and I was very reserved about it.
 And I hope that … and I know that you have travellers who are very conscious and won’t go there just to take pictures and they understand the community.

 Emily Garthwaite: We had our first bonding moment after a week.
 There was no point that I ever felt like I’m a foreigner.
-I was a part of the family.
+I was a part of the family member.
 They treated me like a family.
 There is no room for fluff, there’s no time.
 We’re living together, and you contribute positively and you share the courage.
-Don’t complain, never complain, just do it, do the time, respect them, and I think the worst thing a foreigner could ever do is to complain, because if you complain you are saying your lifestyle is not suitable for me.
-So, even if it’s really challenging, you just do it, because it brings you a lot of joy.
+Don’t complain, never complain, just do it, do the time, and respect them, and I think the worst thing a foreigner could ever do is to complain because if you complain you are saying your lifestyle is not suitable for me.
+So, even if it’s really challenging, you just do it, because it will finally bring you a lot of joy.
 It might be difficult, but it brings joy to me that I’m supporting you, and your way of life … I can do this.
 It’s only 2 weeks.
-I find this hard if it was a year, but that’s the role of a tourist: respect, respect, step up, arrive with good fitness.
-You need to be perfectly fit, and you need to bring good shoes, and just focus because you have to really step up for it, it’s not just climbing a mountain. pace at the pace and if you don’t keep up, you wouldn’t see them until the end of the day.
+I would find it hard if it was a year, but that’s the role of a tourist: respect, respect, step up, arrive with good fitness.
+You need to be perfectly fit, and you need to bring good shoes, and just focus because you have to really step up for it, it’s not just climbing a mountain. the pace at the pace and if you don’t keep up, you won’t see them until the end of the day.
 I think it’s one of the best experiences I’ve ever had.
 I love people.
 I absolutely love people.
-I have always been fascinated by these extraordinary qualities that everyone has in them.
-I’m a detailed-oriented person, and that’s why people are of interest to me.
+I have always been fascinated by the extraordinary qualities that everyone has in them.
+I’m a detail-oriented person, and that’s why people are of interest to me.
 I don’t study people, but I notice everything.
 I always notice the dynamics, and this is something I’ve always had.
 I love to ask questions.
 And I really believe that by spending time with communities around the world, I can grow as a person.
 These are qualities I want to learn about and develop in myself.
-And the more experiences we have, and greater understanding we have of how other people live, the more accepting we are as societies.
-I can just bring home these stories to friends and family.
-Within my family & friends these stories and my experiences shape a lot of the conversation we have.
-It’s an educational thing to share with people, and it’s a real gift the job I have.
-I really don’t take it for granted, my friends want to get involved, and my family wants to visit Iran, I think I’ve made these places warm for them and accessible, rather than exoticize and demonize, not just reduce to a post-conflict zone, or conflict zone.
+And the more experiences we have, and the greater understanding we have of how other people live, the more accepting we will be as societies.
+I can just bring home these stories to my friends and family.
+Within my family & friends these stories and my experiences shape a lot of the conversations we have.
+It’s an educational thing to share with people, and it’s a real gift, the job I have.
+I really don’t take it for granted, my friends want to get involved, and my family wants to visit Iran, I think I’ve made these places warm and accessible for them rather than exoticize and demonise them, or just reduce them to a post-conflict zone, or a conflict zone.
 I just hope to reflect another beautiful reality – someone else’s home.

 IRANomad would like to thank the following.
 We are so grateful for their support.
 Without their help, it would have been impossible to plan the trip with Emily Garthwaite. special thanks to Fotros who helped with the visa procedure.